KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

      - `CONNECTOR-URL` is the value you discovered earlier.
      - `CONNECTOR-CA-CERTIFICATE` is the value you discovered earlier.

-    You can configure multiple run clusters for the Application Live View backend
+    You can configure multiple run clusters for the Application Live View back end.

 1. (Optional) View additional changes you can make in your `app-live-view-backend-values.yaml` file by running: